zerovm/zerovm-cli/doc/zapp-yaml.rst

     to specify where the output should be stored using a ``swift://`` URL in ``path``.
 Otherwise the error output will be discarded.

-  In addition a Zwift installation can offer a number of :term:`system images <system image>`.
+  In addition a ZeroCloud installation can offer a number of :term:`system images <system image>`.
 They will have to be installed by the system adminitrator of the system your users deploy the zapp onto.
   Referencing a system image will cause it to be mounted as the root